 Audio books make reading accessible to everyone, including seniors with low vision or limited physical ability.

-Hearing a book read out loud is a fun way to spend time and doesn’t require much energy.
+Hearing a book on tape is a great way to engage your loved one and doesn’t require much energy.

 And an imaginative story, historical tale, or exciting mystery can transport them to another world.